Table of Contents

 player.FilePath = path;

-Alternatively, in the editor, select AR Session (EasyAR) and modify the corresponding options in the Frame Player component in the Inspector window:
+You can also modify these settings in the editor by selecting AR Session (EasyAR) and changing the corresponding options in the Frame Player component in the Inspector window:

 alt text

-If no file is specified or the file path is invalid, the frame player will fail to start when the session starts and output an error log:
+If no file is specified or the file path is invalid, frame player will fail to start during session initialization and output an error log:

 File not found: